Initial Assessment and Referral Decision Support Tool (IAR-DST)

 To address this issue and the strain on the mental health sector, a standardised and transparent referral process is essential.

-How IAR works
+How IAR-DST works

 The IAR-DST is used to alongside a usual mental health assessment to gather information from the consumer.

-The assessment is undertaken across 8 holistic domains which aim to describe clinical severity and service needs, and guide decisions on the most appropriate next steps (for example, intervention, further assessment)
+The assessment is undertaken across 8 holistic domains which aim to describe clinical severity and service needs, and guide decisions on the most appropriate next steps (for example, intervention, further assessment).

 A national approach